Find information on the range of financial assistance to help you train.

 All learners across New Zealand who are starting their vocational training for the first time.
 Check if you’re eligible by visiting the Fees Free website.

-If you’re doing on-the-job training, Fees Free will cover all fees for training and assessment for the first 24 months of any eligible industry training programme.
+If you’re doing on-the-job training, Fees Free will cover all fees for training and assessment for the first 24 months of any eligible work-based learning programme.

 Ministry of Social Development